 However, every state has different laws around it as well.
 For example, the District of Columbia will not consider dash cams legal if you equip them on your windshield, but Indiana states that dash cams can be installed if it is not larger than 4 inches and deployed in the bottom corner on the passenger side of the windshield.

 Even The Highway Code mentions that obstructions like dash cams or smartphones should not be beyond 40mm into the area whisked by the windscreen wiper blades.
 If police authorities identify that the dash camera is not installed safely, you can be levied with heavy fines and penalties, and video footage through the dash camera is regarded as inadmissible in court.

 Further, dual-facing dash cameras are illegal if you turn the audio recorder on, recording people’s conversations without their knowledge and consent.
-If someone travelling in your car is unaware of a dash camera recording footage, it can result in a severe breach of privacy.
+If someone traveling in your car is unaware of a dash camera recording footage, it can result in a severe breach of privacy.
 This is critical for Uber and taxi drivers as passengers can file a complaint of privacy breach, and drivers may face legal consequences.

 Drivers should inform each passenger about the presence of a dash cam in the vehicle.
-Also, turn off audio recording so that officials cannot penalise you for illegal surveillance.
-In fact, California has made it mandatory for drivers to take the consent of all passengers to record legally.
+Also, turn off audio recording so that officials cannot penalize you for illegal surveillance.
+California has made it mandatory for drivers to take the consent of all passengers to record legally.
 Moreover, since controversies and regulations around data privacy are growing, it is better to avoid getting caught in such data scandals.

 Promote Safer Driving